 The canopy covers the three main parts of the complex – the church, the garden (which occupies the entire site), and the reconstructed ‘Parisian’ corner building, which accommodates all the remaining functions.

-In the center of the site and in the center of the garden, behind the glazed media facade overlooking the embankment and avenue Rapp, stands the Russian Orthodox church.
+THE CHURCH: In the center of the site and in the center of the garden, behind the glazed media facade overlooking the embankment and avenue Rapp, stands the Russian Orthodox church.
 The project envisages building the church in a style deriving from the 14th to 16th centuries as a pure and simple structure which will be especially clearly legible against the background of the side facade of the palace.
 The church faces strictly east, with a deviation of no more than 5 degrees.

 The church has five domes and three naves and lateral sanctuaries.
 Its main volume conforms to the elongated proportions of the traditional church, but the floor area of the interior is approximately 400 m2 as a result of the expanded lower part.
 There is a possibility of creating a smaller, single-altar underground church (crypt).